 This happens when bacteria from periodontal disease and the inflammation of gums travels through the bloodstream into the arteries and hardens them in a heart problem called atherosclerosis.
 This can result in the development of plaque in the arteries.
 Sometimes, the bacteria can infect the inner lining of your endocardium.
 This heart disease is called endocarditis and can leave you with damaged heart valves.

 Taking care of your oral health can combat these problems.
 Oral care at home and the dental clinic will help remove plaque and reduce the chances of cardiovascular disease in the future.
+And if you need a good dentist, call the sarasota fl dentist.

 Improved Respiratory Health